-Other Changes to Price Structures post 2019
+Changes to Price Structures post 2019

-We will investigate, and if appropriate, introduce demand or time of use (e.g. peak period pricing) based pricing signals across the residential and commercial consumer groups.
+As noted above, WELL has implemented TOU pricing for EVB customers from 1 July 2018.
+WELL plans to investigate, and if appropriate, introduce demand or time of use (e.g. peak period pricing) based pricing signals across the residential and commercial consumer groups.
 With time of use metering in the Wellington region now available for approximately 80% of all connections, there is an opportunity for WELL to consider transitioning to time and/or demand based pricing.